bimobject/docs/docs/documentation/settings/manage-team.md

 ## Delete users

-If you want to remove a user from your team, you can do so by selecting them in the list and clicking the `Delete` button.
+If you want to remove a user from your team, you can do so by selecting them in the list and clicking the `Delete user` button.

 ![Image of the team list](/images/settings/delete-user.jpg)